-- Icp-echo-retries the number of unacknowledged Lcp Echo requests before connection is terminated.
-Valid range is 1-30. - lcp-echo-timeout the time that elapses between transmission of two Lcp Echo requests.
+- lcp-echo-retries the number of unacknowledged Link Control Protocol (LCP) Echo requests before connection is terminated.
+Valid range is 1-30. - lcp-echo-timeout the time that elapses between transmission of two LCP Echo requests.
 Valid range is 1-1000 seconds.

-set pppoe service name_str unset pppoe service
+set pppoe service name\str unset pppoe service

-serviceAllows only the specified service (name_str).
+Allows only the specified service (name\str).
 This feature uses service tags to enable a PPP over Ethernet (PPPoE) server to offer PPPoE clients a selection of services during call setup.
 The user can choose an offered service, and the security device provides the service when the PPPoE session becomes active.
 This allows service providers to offer services and to charge customers according to the service chosen.